diogotcorreia/master-thesis/docs/content/ch05-results.typ

 As can be seen by @fg:projects-issue, the amount of vulnerable projects varies slightly by platform, with only #vulnerable_pypi_projects.len() @pypi projects being vulnerable in contrast with #vulnerable_gh_projects.len() GitHub projects.
-From a projects perspective, this means there is a Type-I error rate of
+From a projects perspective, this means there is a Type-I error (false positive) rate of
 #type_i_error_rate%.

 #figure(